LipstickByColor/lipstick-twin-agent-/README.md

   8 of 27 calls were cache hits — those were re-running the same shade while capturing screenshots, which is exactly what the cache is for.

-*(Retry frequency isn't reported here: the empty-result retry only logs to stderr and isn't persisted in the traces, so there's no honest number to quote without adding a counter.)*

 ## What I learned

 A few things that will carry to the next agent I build: